department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension.md

 ### Can I get this benefit as a surviving spouse?

-You may be able to get this benefit if you haven’t remarried after the Veteran’s death, if the deceased Veteran didn't receive a dishonorable discharge, and if the Veteran meets at least one of the requirements listed below.
+You may be able to get this benefit if you haven’t remarried after the Veteran’s death, if the deceased Veteran didn't receive a dishonorable discharge, and if the Veteran’s service meets at least one of the requirements listed below.

 **At least one of these must be true.
 The Veteran:**